samiksome92/Scripts/README.md

 ## `txtconv.py`
 A script to convert a text file from one encoding to another.

-Both input and output encodings have to be specified.
+Both input and output encodings can be specified.
+If input encoding is not specified best guess is used.
 In addition one can specify line endings to use for the output file.
 If no specific line ending is provided, line endings are the same as in input file.

+### Requirements
+- `charset_normalizer`

 ### Usage
-    txtconv [-h] -f FROM_ -t TO [-l {lf,crlf,cr}] [-o OUT_FILE] [--overwrite] txt_file
+    txtconv [-h] [-f FROM_] [-t TO] [-l {lf,crlf,cr}] [-o OUT_FILE] [--overwrite] txt_file

 positional arguments: